-If you’re proud of no longer being in 2005 owning a dumb phone, then you’re likely paying for ridiculous over price data, voice, and text messaging plan for your iPhone, Android smartphone.
-Since we are using more cellular data than in 2005, carriers like AT&T and Verizon are over charging customers for any plan that include data or text messaging.
+If you’re proud of no longer being in the previous decade and owning a dumb phone, then you’re likely paying for a ridiculous over price data plan for your iPhone, or Android smartphone.
+Since we are using more cellular data now than in the previous decade, carriers like AT&T and Verizon are overcharging customers for any plan that includes data or text messaging.
 If you’re using a smartphone on any of the top three US carriers (AT&T, Verizon, Sprint), you might not be happy with their prices.
-Fortunately you will be happy to know that there are many ways to reduce your phone bill from those carrier.

-So how can carriers like AT&T, Verizon get less money from your pocket?
-Here are ways you can reduce bill from those carriers…
+So how can carriers like AT&T, and Verizon get less money from your pocket?
+Here are ways you can reduce bills from those carriers…

-1. Check employee discount program from your job, school, organization
+1. Check employee discount program from your job, school, or organization

-2. Change to a pre-paid mobile virtual network operator (MVNO)
+2. Change to a pre-paid or MVNO carrier

 3. Make use of unlimited data (if have it)